galaxyproject/galaxy-hub/src/support/biostar/index.md

 <br /><br /><br />

-The [Galaxy Biostars](https://biostar.usegalaxy.org/) forum's focus to *help people use Galaxy.* It is one of many options available for [Galaxy Support](/src/support/index.md).
+The [Galaxy Biostars](https://biostar.usegalaxy.org/) forum's focus is to *help people use Galaxy.* It is one of many options available for [Galaxy Support](/src/support/index.md).